tkottke90/sequelize-migration-builder/README.md

 ### Custom Input

 Allows for custom configuration not provided by this tool.
-This function will throw an error if you attempt to
+This function will throw an error if you attempt to pass a non-object.

 Usage: `FieldBuilder.customInput(input: Record<string, any>)`